-Our mission isn’t limited to only reach folks here in Richmond with the gospel (although it’s certainly true that we want to reach as many people as we can, here).
+That means our mission isn’t limited to only reach folks here in Richmond with the gospel (although it’s certainly true that we want to reach as many people as we can here).
 No, our vision is to plant churches all over the world.
-Currently, we’re focusing on three major cities: (1) New Orleans, LA, (2) Ica, Peru, and (3) East Asia.
+Currently, we’re focusing on planting churches in New Orleans, LA and in Peru.

 College students are a vital, indispensable part of that vision.
-Each summer, we want to send three students to each one of our church-planting cities for five to six weeks where they’ll be directly involved in our on-the-ground church planting efforts.
+Each summer, we want to send students to each one of our church-planting cities for six to eight weeks where they’ll be directly involved in our on-the-ground church planting efforts.
 You can find out more about these opportunities and other ways to go using our Go Guide at: www.ashland.church/go